JANUARY

 Individuals can make a huge difference in the lives of others by volunteering their time and using their talents.
 On December 5th of every year, the United Nations reminds the global community of this fact through the International Volunteer Day for Economic and Social Development.

-December 5th is World Soil Day, an annual event sponsored by the Food and Agriculture Organization of the United Nations.
-Its purpose is to raise awareness about the importance of soils to humans, animals and plants and to promote conservation and better use of land.
+December 5th is World Soil Day, which is an annual event sponsored by the Food and Agriculture Organization of the United Nations.
+It draws attention to the importance of soils to humans, animals and plants, and promotes conservation and better use of land.

 International Civil Aviation Day [ICAO] (A/RES/51/33)

 Air travel has become vital for economic development and the free movement of people.
-On International Civil Aviation Day held on December 7th of each year, the United Nations focuses on furthering civil aviation in developing nations to ensure that the entire world has access to safe air transportation.
+The United Nations focuses on furthering civil aviation in developing nations to ensure that the entire world has access to safe air transportation.
+To raise awareness of civil aviation’s importance, International Civil Aviation Day takes place on December 7th of each year.

-Millions around the world have been killed by genocide even though it has been banned and classified as a war crime since 1948.
-The International Day of Commemoration and Dignity of the Victims of the Crime of Genocide and of the Prevention of this Crime is held December 9th of each year on the anniversary of the day that the convention banning it was signed to remember those who were killed because of it and work to prevent its re-occurrence in the future.
+While genocide has been classified as a war crime since 1948, millions around the world have been killed by genocide.
+To commemorate victims and call for an end to genocide, The International Day of Commemoration and Dignity of the Victims of the Crime of Genocide and of the Prevention of this Crime is held December 9th of each year.
+It’s held on the anniversary of the convention banning genocide.

 International Anti-Corruption Day (A/RES/58/4)

 The United Nations sponsors International Anti-Corruption Day on December 9th of every year in hopes of eradicating government and corporate corruption that causes serious abuses of human rights.
-Each year, the UN chooses a different theme to base the annual observance around.
+Each year, the UN chooses a different theme relevant to anti-corruption.

-December 10th is Human Rights Day, a time when the United Nations spreads awareness about the importance of protecting the basic rights of people all around the world.
+On December 10th, the UN celebrates Human Rights Day.
+It’s an opportunity to raise awareness about the importance of human rights, educate the public on the history of human rights, and learn how to protect human rights.
 Every country in the world is invited to participate in the annual observance and to take steps to ensure that the rights of individuals in all countries are protected.

 International Mountain Day (A/RES/57/245)